Important Meditation Posture Pointers

-Your entire body needs to be aligned during meditation.
-Maintain your head, neck and back in an upright position.
-This means no hunching forward and no leaning back – sit upright in a straight comfortable position while keeping your chin lowered slightly.
-To avoid slumping, you could try raising your chest a bit.
+A straight back, whenever possible, is arguably the most important thing to bear in mind when searching for your perfect posture.
+The entire body needs to be aligned during meditation.
+Maintain your body in an upright, dignified position.
+This means no hunching forward and no leaning back – sit up in a straight, comfortable position while keeping your chin slightly tucked in.

-Whether you’re practicing sitting poses or standing poses, it’s important to maintain your body stability.
-Try achieving a sense of balance by gently rocking your body forward, backward and sideways till you find the equilibrium of your meditation postures.
-Sitting still is critical during the entire meditation period.
-Preferably, for a complete mindfulness and awareness practice, your eyes should remain open.
-You could also close them slightly or completely if that’s what you prefer.
+Whether you’re practicing while sitting, standing, walking or lying down, it’s important to maintain physical stability.
+Try achieving a sense of balance by gently rocking your body forward, backward and sideways till you find the equilibrium of your meditation posture.
+Then you should make a conscious effort to sit still during the entire meditation session.
+Preferably, during mindfulness and awareness meditation, your eyes should be open, your gaze directed downward.
+If you need to change positions because of discomfort or numbness, try to maintain stillness in movement and shift mindfully.

-There are different meditation poses you could try out.
-Here are the most popular:
+Among the different meditation poses you could try, here are the most popular:

 - The quarter/half/full lotus